 People arriving at the U.S. border have the right to request asylum—without being criminalized, forcibly returned to dangerous conditions, or separated from their children.
-Here are five ways you can fight for America's long tradition of welcome and help asylum seekers:
+Here are six ways you can fight for America's long tradition of welcome and help asylum seekers:

 1. Tell Congress to stand with asylum seekers

 Parents and children are being detained along the border, held in harrowing conditions, and then released without the information they need to navigate the asylum process.

 Call your Senators today and tell them that the Trump Administration’s treatment of asylum seekers at the border is unjust and inhumane, and that the U.S. must do more to protect families seeking safety.

 2. Donate to support the International Rescue Committee's work